andrewrobles/Atomic/README.md

 Below you will find a list of required features and design details that will be implemented for the initial MVP

+### Authentication

+All endpoints require a query parameter `?password=<password>` otherwise it will return 401 unauthorized.
+In the UI, if the the password is not provided, then it should redirect the user to the login page in which they can provide the password.

 ### View Habits
 I would like to see a list of all the habits that I have created.